 Get early, hands-on experience

-Waynesburg University has an aquatic lab apart from the Stewart Hall, where you’ll observe and study many species of fish and oceanic life.
-Inside the lab are multiple tanks and large aquaria, including an aqua cube used for healing fish and a Caribbean tank that contains live rock from Fiji.
+Waynesburg University has a marine biology lab apart from the Stewart Hall, where you’ll observe and study many species of fish and oceanic life.
+Inside the lab are multiple tanks and aquaria, including a large tank for housing local catfish raised as part of a cooperative fishery program with the PA Fish and boat Commission and a Caribbean tank that contains live rock from Fiji and tropical fish.
 You’ll help take care of and learn to maintain the facility starting freshman year, providing essential professional training skills beyond the classroom.

 Learn in state-of-the-art facilities

 Stewart Hall, the academic building that hosts most biology, environmental science, and marine biology core classes, has recently undergone extensive interior and exterior renovations to provide the most advanced science technology and tools available.
 Here, you’ll complete excellent research and work with current equipment.

 At Waynesburg University, you’ll learn about various types of marine and aquatic ecosystems, explore how they are formed and function, and survey the diverse array of organisms found in these systems.
 The curriculum is designed to dig into research being conducted in different subdisciplines of biology while also considering the impact of human activity on ecosystems.
 You’ll help generate solutions for longstanding and emerging issues of crisis in marine life.